thegamershollow/PySnake/README.md

 # PySnake

-a snake game coded in python
+A simple snake game made in python